Preserving our Heritage...

 The museums are OPEN DAILY.

-We will soon be taking our scanner around Rush County to collect photos for our “Veterans of Rush County” exhibition at the 2014 Rush County Fair.
+We will continue scanning photos for our “Veterans of Rush County” exhibition at the 2015 Rush County Fair.
 Scanning locations will be announced.
 Details & Rules

 Join us for special events in 2014 as we begin our 51st year of preserving history.
 Check out our Special Programs Page for an up-to-date schedule of events.